n1kk/typed-well/README.md

 ## # `_.falsy`

-A union of all the base and literal types and values that evaluates as false:
+A union of base and literal types that evaluates as false in JS.
+This does not include `NaN` since it's type is `number`.

 ```ts
 export type falsy = false | "" | 0 | 0n | null | undefined | void;